Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 -----------------------

-Based on the number of pixels to process per clock cycle and the type parameter, there are different possible data types.
+Based on the number of pixels to process per clock cycle and the type parameter, there are different possible datatypes.
 The Vitis Vision library uses these datatypes for internal processing and inside the ``xf::cv::Mat`` class.
 The following are a few supported types: